Adegoju5/data-engineering-task/DECISIONS.md

   LIMIT 1;

 ##### The above query is quite optimized because it directly retrieves the top customer by order count using ORDER BY and LIMIT, leveraging Snowflake’s Top-N optimization to efficiently sort and limit the result set

-## Rationale

-`ROW_NUMBER()` provides a ranking of customers by order count, allowing us to efficiently retrieve the customer with the highest order volume.

 ## 5. Summary